Minimal and nearly minimal measure expansions in connected unimodular groups: Geometry of minimal and nearly minimal expansions II

-Let $A$ be a toric nonexpander.
-The next important ``cage'' lemma provides an inductive construction to construct a set $A'$ from $A$, such that the size of $A'$ is bounded from above, and any right translations of $A$ cannot ``escape'' $A'$.
+Suppose $A$ is not a toric expander.
+The next important ``cage'' lemma provides an inductive construction to construct a set $C$ from $A$, such that the size of $C$ is bounded from above, and any right translations of $A$ cannot ``escape'' $C$.